 PITCH YOUR BOOK TO A LITERARY AGENT:

-These one-on-one meetings at the 2023 Atlanta Writing Workshop are an amazing chance to pitch your book face-to-face with an agent or editor, and get personal, individual feedback on your pitch/concept.
+These one-on-one in-person meetings at the 2026 Atlanta Writing Workshop are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.
-More 2023 agents to be announced as they are confirmed.
+More 2026 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.
-We have seen many, many writers sign with agents after connecting after our conferences.

 Kristen Terrette is a literary agent with Martin Literary Management.
 Kristen is a literary manager excited to build her list featuring titles in middle grade, young adult, female-driven crime thrillers, faith-based books, and the occasional picture book with an author/illustrator.
 Kristen has long been a voice for diversity.
 She’s written extensively on topics of racial reconciliation and unity and is a facilitator of groups around these topics in her church.
 In all her focused genres, she welcomes books with BIPOC or disabled main characters and diverse friendships.
 Kristen is seeking middle grade (all genres except sci-fi), young adult (all subgenres except sci-fi), women’s crime thriller, faith-based fiction and faith-based memoirs, and picture books by author-illustrators.
 Learn more about Kristen here.